 But blue and green light are close to ultraviolet on the electromagnetic spectrum, and they have some of the effects of UV without the dangers.

 Some psoriasis is from an immune system overreaction.
-One theory is that blue light suppresses the immune system, preventing the psoriasis symptoms.
+One theory is that blue light suppresses the immune system, preventing psoriasis symptoms.

 Researchers tested using blue and red light for psoriasis.
-They published in the Journal of the European Academy of Dermatology and Venereology.
+They were published in the Journal of the European Academy of Dermatology and Venereology.
 Blue and red were equally good at reducing scaling and induration (hard skin).
 Blue was better than red at reducing redness.

 Read more study summaries about psoriasis and red light therapy on my EMF Channel website (links open in new browser windows).

 Kleinpenning MM, Otero ME, van Erp PE, Gerritsen MJ, van de Kerkhof PC.
 Efficacy of blue light vs. red light in the treatment of psoriasis: a double-blind, randomized comparative study.
 J Eur Acad Dermatol Venereol.
 2012 Feb;26(2):219-25. doi: 10.1111/j.1468-3083.2011.04039.x.
 Epub 2011 Mar 24.
 PMID: 21435024.